How to Create a Midday Reset Routine When You're Feeling Overwhelmed

 “What do I need most for the next few hours?”

-Not what’s on your list—but what will help you feel capable, not just busy.
+Focus not on what is on your list, but on what will help you feel capable and steady, rather than just busy.

-- “I will focus on one task at a time.”
+- “I will focus on one task at a time and ignore the rest for now.”

-- “I will take a breath before replying to emails.”
+- “I will take one deep breath before replying to any stressful emails.”

-- “I will allow myself to pause if I feel rushed.”
+- “I will allow myself to pause for thirty seconds if I feel rushed.”

-Say it silently or write it down.
-This isn’t another task—it’s a compass.
-When the afternoon chaos hits, return to this phrase like an anchor.
+Say this phrase silently or write it down on a sticky note.
+This is not another item to check off your list, it is a compass.
+When the afternoon chaos hits, return to this phrase like an anchor to keep you from drifting back into overwhelm.

 Step 5: Hydrate and Nourish (Optional, but powerful)

-If you haven’t had water in the last 90 minutes, drink a full glass now.
-Dehydration mimics fatigue and anxiety.
+Physical depletion often masquerades as emotional overwhelm.
+If you have not had water in the last 90 minutes, drink a full glass now.
+Dehydration can cause a drop in cognitive function, which mimics the feelings of fatigue and anxiety.

 Why This Works

-This routine works because it addresses overwhelm on multiple levels:
+This routine works because it addresses overwhelm on three distinct levels:

-- Physical: Movement and sensation regulate your nervous system.
+- Physical: Movement and sensory grounding regulate your autonomic nervous system, shifting you from sympathetic activation to parasympathetic recovery.

-Over time, this midday reset becomes a ritual—a signal to your brain: “I am not a machine.
+Over time, this midday reset becomes a ritual.
+It is a signal to your brain that says: “I am not a machine.
 I am a human who needs rhythm, not just output.”

 Make It Yours

-Experiment.
-Maybe you love stretching but hate the 5-4-3-2-1.
-Swap in a minute of humming (vibrations calm the vagus nerve) or gazing out the window.
-The best reset routine is the one you’ll actually do.
+Every person responds differently to stress, so feel free to experiment.
+Maybe you love stretching but find the 5-4-3-2-1 technique tedious.
+Swap it for a minute of humming, as the vibrations stimulate the vagus nerve to induce calm, or spend two minutes gazing out the window at the horizon.
+The best reset routine is the one you will actually do.

-You don’t need to escape your day to find peace.
-Sometimes, you just need to pause—right where you are—and come back to yourself.
+You do not need to escape your day or travel to a remote location to find peace.
+Sometimes, you just need to pause, right where you are, and come back to yourself.

 Ready for the real thing?
 Find a Recharge venue near you →